Art and Production

 'This invective against the decorative and contemplative role of art in pre-revolutionary society still provides today’s readers cause for reflection, if not inspiration' - Brooklyn Rail

-Part III: Art and Production in the History of the Labour Movement
+3. Art and Production in the History of the Workers' Movement

 Hardcover ISBN: 9780745399454